-The BLM host unit is responsible for providing a Helitack Crew that meets the minimum experience and qualification requirements specified in the Exclusive functional or supervisory level must have met the experience and qualification level (7 day staffing) must meet the level indicated in the Interagency Helicopter
+The BLM host unit is responsible for providing a Helitack Crew that meets the minimum experience and qualification requirements specified in the Exclusive Use Fire Helicopter Position Prerequisites in Chapter 16 of this document.
+Each functional or supervisory level must have met the experience and qualification requirements of the next lower functional level.
+The minimum daily staffing level (7 day staffing) must meet the level indicated in the Interagency Helicopter Operations Guide (IHOG) Chapter 2, Chart 2-4.
+The host unit is also responsible for providing administrative support, and Interagency Helicopter